House Sets Tues. Vote on Green Card Giveaway for India's H-1B Workers

 The Democratic-run House will decide Tuesday whether to put at least 300,000 Indian contract workers on a fast track to valuable green cards, so incentivizing more low wage Indian graduates to take U.S. jobs from middle class American graduates.

-Roughly 108 Republicans have co-sponsored the green card giveaway, called HR.1044 or the “Fairness for High Skilled Graduates Act of 2019” — even though the Democrats’ legislation is backed by Silicon Valley investors who oppose the GOP.
+Roughly 108 Republicans have co-sponsored the green card giveaway, called HR.1044 or the “”Fairness for High-Skilled Immigrants Act of 2019” — even though the Democrats’ legislation is backed by Silicon Valley investors who oppose the GOP.

 Democrats also have kept the legislation secret — the bill has had no hearing or committee votes — and it is being quarterbacked by the immigration lawyer who helped Democratic Sen. Chuck Schumer write the disastrous “Gang of Eight” amnesty in 2013.